Roope Hintz Game Preview: Stars vs. Flames

 Hintz Season Stats Insights

+- In 19 games this season, Hintz has a plus-minus of +2, while averaging 16:26 on the ice per game.

-- Hintz has scored a goal in seven of 17 games this season, netting multiple goals in one of them.
+- In seven of 19 games this season, Hintz has scored a goal, and he has one game with multiple goals.

-- Hintz has a point in 11 games this year (out of 17), including multiple points four times.
+- Hintz has a point in 12 games this season (out of 19), including multiple points four times.

-- In seven of 17 games this season, Hintz has had an assist, including two games with multiple assists.
+- Hintz has an assist in eight of 19 games so far this year, with multiple assists in two of them.

-- Hintz's odds on his point total prop carry an implied probability of 62.5% that he goes over.
+- Hintz's odds on his points over/under carry an implied probability of 59.8% that he goes over.

 Sign up for Underdog fantasy today.